One of the coolest parts about traveling to Mexico City is exploring its incredible neighborhoods (there are over 350!).

-And Polanco’s not just a beautiful face with a vapid personality.
+And Polanco’s not just a beautiful face with a nothing personality.
 It contains some of Mexico City’s best places to go.
 Visitors can explore the brilliant Museo Soumaya (another great, free activity) and the beloved Museo Nacional de Antropologia.
 Polanco is also intertwined with some of Mexico City’s best parks, including a section of the truly astounding Chapultepec Park.

-Like Roma and Condesa, Polanco is considered to be among Mexico City’s safest neighborhoods.
+Locals tell us that like Roma and Condesa, Polanco is considered to be among Mexico City’s safest neighborhoods.

 Ohhh Coyoacan.
 Coyoacan is the quiet artsy kid among Mexico City’s neighborhoods.
 It has a lot of the same attributes that make Roma and Condesa sparkle, but since it’s a bit further away it has a quieter, chiller vibe.
 Coyaocan’s biggest draw is the spectacular Museo de Frida Kahlo.
 Visitors can learn about her life and enjoy her art, from inside her “blue house.”
-You should definitely talk to a local about pre-booking tickets—this place is popular.

 Juarez used to be one of the grandest places in town before falling on hard times, which includes the 1985 earthquake that devastated the entire city.
 Rejoice, for Juarez is back!
 Or rather, getting there.
 The result?
 An eclectic mix of hip new places and classic restaurants from the mid-20th century.